yahoo/storm-yarn/README.md

   See the License for the specific language governing permissions and limitations under the License.
 See accompanying LICENSE file.
 -->
-storm-yarn-master
+storm-yarn
 =================
-storm on yarn application master

-This is to provide basic storm on YARN functionality.
+Storm-yarn enable storm clusters to be deployed within YARN cluster.
 It is still a work in progress.